kubernetes-sigs/cluster-api-provider-aws/docs/proposal/aws-resource-handling.md

 - Query resource by tags to determine if resource already exists
 - Create the resource if it doesn't already exist
 - Update the cluster/machine object config and status
-  - If update fails return a retryable error to reque the create
+  - If update fails return a retryable error to requeue the create
-- Enque cluster/machine update if not already available/ready
+- Enqueue cluster/machine update if not already available/ready

 TODO: flowchart